Ground Beef Curry / Pakistani Keema Curry--My Most Requested Recipe

 This Pakistani Kima recipe is adapted from one by the same name in the great "back to basics" cookbook, More-With-Less.
 I actually didn't get this recipe initially from the cookbook, but from our dear friend, Margaret, who also is the source of my Applesauce Wheat Germ Muffins (w/ GF option).

 Margaret, like all of us, is busy.
-But unlike me, she does not like to cook.
+But unlike me, she doesn’t like to cook.

-One pan meals are her specialty (now, I love to cook, but when simple and wonderful go together, I am all ears!) and she shared this one with us at her home years ago.
+One pan meals are her specialty and she shared this one with us at her home years ago.
 We loved it and have made it regularly ever since.

-I've made a few changes (of course :-)) and it tastes even better (in my humble opinion).
+I’ve made a few changes and we think it tastes even better now.

 browning ground beef, onions, and garlic in pan for ground beef curry (pakistani kima)